-Nintendo Switch Pro Controller vs PowerA Controller: Which should you buy in 2018?
+Is Nintendo Switch's Pro Controller better than the PowerA Controller?

-The Nintendo Switch Pro Controller is arguably one of the best first party console controllers in recent years.
-It has a killer D-pad and boasts a built-in NFC reader as well as rumble functionality.
-When it runs low on power you won't have to go hunting for batteries as it can be charged with USB.
-The only drawbacks to the Pro Controller are the steep price tag and that many folks have found that the shoulder trigger buttons do not press down deep enough.
+The Nintendo Switch Pro Controller is largely considered the best controller in recent years.
+It has a killer D-pad and boasts a built-in NFC reader for scanning amiibo, motion controls, as well as rumble.
+You won't have to hunt for batteries when it runs low on power as it can be charged with a USB cable.
+It is definitely pricey, though.

 Pros

-- Feels fantastic in the hand
+- Feels fantastic in your hand

 - Good D-pad